Perkins Career and Technical Education Act

 Provides the option to enhance the activities of the college’s Career Prep Grant.
 Further opportunities are highlighted for transition to postsecondary education while supporting a high school student's technical and academic skills.

-Provides leadership to projects related to career and technical education (CTE) for innovative programs of statewide significance.
+Provides funds for closing equity gaps in career and technical education (CTE) program completion across student groups.
 Colleges are awarded funds that focus on secondary-to-postsecondary programs as well as serving a variety of student populations.

-Provides flexibility for colleges to target Perkins IV funds to areas of greatest need.
-The intention is to target funding to support activities the colleges have determined and noted in their Perkins Local Plans.
-The goal is improved performance on Core Performance Indicators.
+Provides flexibility for colleges to target Perkins V funds to areas of greatest need within the four identified priorities.
+The intention is to target funding to support activities the colleges have determined and noted in their Local Needs Assessment and Perkins Local Plans.
+The goal is to close equity gaps and continuous improvement of the Core Performance Indicators.